 - Drift velocity

-- Intrinsic and Extrinsic type of semiconductor
+- Intrinsic and Extrinsic types of semiconductors

 - Why do the metals conduct electricity?

-5 thoughts on “Mobility of electron in semiconductor formula | electronics”
+5 thoughts on “Mobility of electrons and holes in semiconductors”

 Comments are closed.